jericks/jericks.github.io/content/posts/geoc-cli.md

 ---
 title: "GEOC: A command line interface for GeoTools"
-date: 2021-04-15T16:46:23-07:00
+date: 2021-04-11T14:46:23-07:00
 tags: ["GEOC","GeoTools","GeoScript","CLI"]
 featured_image: "/posts/geoc-cli-vector-buffer.png"
 draft: false
 ---

 The [GDAL and OGR](https://gdal.org/) libraries are written in C and C++ and have an awesome command line interface (CLI).
-They are used extensively by GIS analysts and developers.
+It is used extensively by GIS analysts and developers.

 On the Java side of the fence, [GeoTools](https://geotools.org/) is an equivalent geospatial library.
 It contains code for reading and writing vector and raster datasets but it does not have a CLI.

 The [GEOC project](https://github.com/jericks/geoc) is my attempt to give GeoTools a CLI.
-It is written in [Groovy](https://groovy-lang.org/) using [GeoScript](https://github.com/geoscript/geoscript-groovy) and runs on the JVM.
+It is written in [Groovy](https://groovy-lang.org/) using [GeoScript](https://github.com/geoscript/geoscript-groovy) which wraps GeoTools in a scripting API.

-When I started working on GEOC, I was heavily influence by the [Unix Philosphy](https://en.wikipedia.org/wiki/Unix_philosophy):
+When I started working on GEOC, I was heavily influence by the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy):

 * Write programs that do one thing and do it well.
 * Write programs to work together.
 * Write programs to handle text streams, because that is a universal interface.

+The rest of this post will explain how GEOC follows the Unix Philosophy.

 Write programs that do one thing and do it well
 -----------------------------------------------

-The GEOC is modeled after the GIT CLI.
+GEOC is modeled after the GIT CLI.
 It has one command called **geoc** but is has many sub commands.
 Each sub command does one thing with a minimum of command line options.

 GEOC subcommands are divided into a few major categories: